FAMILIAR-project/familiar-documentation/manual/composition.md

 fm8 = ksynthesis fm5 over fm5.R*
 ```

-The script loads three feature models fm1, fm2 and fm3.
+The script loads three feature models fm1, fm2 and fm3 (the rest of the script will be explained in detail hereafter).
 Note that fm1, fm2 and fm3 actually correspond to feature models used in the paper "Supplier independent feature modelling" by Herman Hartmann, Tim Trew, Aart A. J. Matsinger, SPLC'09 (191-200).

 We want to compose the three feature models.